RamonColmenares/DeMovies/README.md

 #How to run this program

-#1 Please that you have Maven installed in your terminal with
+#1 Please check that you have Maven installed in your terminal with

     - mvn --version

-#2 Start docker
+#2 Start docker, or your container tool

-#3 Go to the rut folder and run make.sh file
+#3 Go to the root folder and run make.sh file

   - ./make.sh